Thanks to Budha for his Starcraft pyramid which was the inspiration for this guide.

 Don’t do more than you’re able.
 Your attention is also a resource, one you must budget accordingly.
 Prioritise the areas which receive your attention to maximise your effectiveness.

 Winning is all well and good, but losing should be turned to your advantage too.
 Always analyse your games for ways to improve.
 Did you win because you were better or because your opponent was worse?
 What was the reason you lost and how will you avoid it next time?
-Take advantage of the fact that the game allows you to access every game of every player ever.
+Take advantage of the fact that the game allows you to access the last 30 days of games for every player.

 Look over the stats, identify your deficiencies.
 In a game where everyone has the same toolset a loss means you did something wrong.
 Find the turning point in the game and figure out what caused it to happen.
 If it’s a map you’ll see again, how have other players tackled it?
 More units than you means you should analyse their economy.
 More economy means you should analyse their build.